chayotic/Open-Source-Music-Streaming-Apps/README.md

 - **Download Locally:**
   You can download songs using tools like [yt-dlp](https://github.com/yt-dlp/yt-dlp) or other downloaders and play them with an offline music player of your choice.

-## Contributing

-Contributions are welcome!
-If you know of an open-source project that fits this list or want to improve this repository, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your changes: `git checkout -b feature/your-feature-name`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Open a pull request describing your changes.

 ## License